Spring Data JPA Specification Criteria Query with IN Clause Example

 Create below Spring Service class in order to perform the business logic or here to fetch the from database tables.

-The important part here is CaseSearchSpecificaton class that does the required thing for us.
+The important part here is CaseSearchSpecificaton class that does the required things for you.

-Notice how we are building Predicates using CriteriaQuery API to build our query for fetching data.
+Notice how I am building Predicates using CriteriaQuery API to build our query for fetching data.

-We first check whether there is any input parameter passed for fetching data otherwise we won’t fetch if no criteria is built from the input parameter(s).
+I first check whether there is any input parameter passed for fetching data otherwise I won’t fetch if no criteria is built from the input parameter(s).

-The values in double quotation for building CriteriaQuery are entity attributes based on which we want to fetch data from database
+The values in double quotation for building CriteriaQuery are entity attributes based on which I want to fetch data from database

-For regionIds we are building CriteriaQuery IN clause because we may have multiple region ids, whereas for country we are building CriteriaQuery equal clause because we will have only single country id.
+For regionIds we are building CriteriaQuery IN clause because I may have multiple region ids, whereas for country I am building CriteriaQuery equal clause because I will have only single country id.

-Now we build this search Specification and pass it to repository findAll() method to fetch data.
+Now I build this search Specification and pass it to repository findAll() method to fetch data.

 Ideally you should not return entity class object as a return type from Spring Service class method.
 You should always wrap to DTO or Value Object and return that object to Controller class.